mastaehe/bonsaiai.github.io/source/includes/simulink/_simulink.html.md

 $ cd /path/to/simulink-househeat
 $ bonsai train start
 ```

+In Simulink, make sure to accept any changes you may have made to the block configuration, save your model, and click `Run`.
+This will connect the simulation up to the Bonsai AI Engine and start providing data to the BRAIN.

 In concept, what we have now is a Bonsai BRAIN that aims to keep the inside temperature of the “house” within a comfortable range while the “outside” temperature varies as a sinusoid over the course of the “day”.
 The control signal is a single bit, indicating whether the heater inside the house should be ON or OFF at a given time step.
 You can observe the dynamics of this process (and the resulting predictions) through the various oscilloscopes scattered throughout the model.